WHY VISIT SOFIA

 - typical food

-The main theatre of Sofia is the Sofia Opera and Ballet.
+The main theatre in Sofia is the Sofia Opera and Ballet.